apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 Sending BTC is a more involved process.
 We will be using our regular computer booted off the "live" usb to create a transaction, then we will read this transaction onto our offline computer through a QR code, sign the transaction, and then transfer the signed transaction back to our live computer using another QR code.
 A high-level summary of the steps are shown below:

-a. boot online computer off "live" usb drive
+a. boot online computer off of "live" usb drive
-b. boot offline computer off "offline boot" usb drive
+b. boot offline computer off of "offline boot" usb drive
 c. transfer master public key to online computer
 d. create unsigned transaction on the online computer
 e. transfer unsigned transaction to offline computer